roura356a/csk/intl.en-US/Cloud-native AI user guide/AI console usage guide/O&M/AI Dashboard.md

 -   The Kubernetes version of the ACK cluster is 1.18.8 or later.
 -   The Arena component of V0.7.0 or later is installed.
 For more information, see [Install the latest version of Arena](/intl.en-US/Solutions/Deep learning solution/Preparations/Install the latest version of Arena.md).
 -   The ARMS Prometheus component is installed.
 For more information, see [arms-prometheus](https://cs.console.aliyun.com/#/k8s/catalog/detail/incubator_ack-arms-prometheus).
 -   The AI Dashboard component is installed.
-For more information, see [Deploy cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy cloud-native AI component set.md).
+For more information, see [Deploy the cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy the cloud-native AI component set.md).

 ## Install the cloud-native AI component set